vi/dive/README.md

           -T --no-csctty        no ioctl TIOCSCTTY
           -N --setns file       open this file and do setns(2); can be specified multiple times.
           -R --chroot           chroot to this directory
-              Note that current directory stays on unchrooted filesystem; use -W option to prevent.
+          -h --chdir            chdir to this directory (prior to chroot) Note that current directory stays on unchrooted filesystem; use -W option to prevent.
-          -r --client-chroot    Allow arbitrary chroot from client -W --root-to-current  Set server's root directory as current directory (implies -H; useful with -r)
+          -V --pivot-root       pivot_root to this directory, putting old root to the second argument -r --client-chroot    Allow arbitrary chroot from client -W --root-to-current  Set server's root directory as current directory (implies -H; useful with -r)